 - American armed forces liberated the Buchenwald concentration camp (1945)

-- 40 years ago today, the Apple I personal computer was created (1976)
+- The Apple I personal computer was created (1976)

 - Ugandan dictator Idi Amin was deposed (1979)

 And on this day, President Lyndon Johnson signed the 1968 Civil Rights Act, which expanded previous laws prohibiting discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, sex, (and as amended, handicap and family status).

 It also provided protection for civil rights workers.
 (The act perhaps spurred on by the killing of Dr. Martin Luther King Jr. one week earlier.)